truecharts/website/src/content/docs/blog/2024-02-24-small-scale-changes/2024-02-24-small-scale-changes.md

 ## Pre-DragonFish Storage

-To make it easier to migrate to DragonFish, all users are adviced to set any-and-all references to "StorageClass" to `SCALE-ZFS` for any existing charts/apps.
+To make it easier to migrate to DragonFish, all users are advised to set any-and-all references to "StorageClass" to `SCALE-ZFS` for any existing charts/apps.
 This option is found under the `Storage and Persistence` section as below:

 ![SCALE-ZFS](./img/image2.png)